Hielscher Ultrasonics

 Infused Olive Oil: Olive leaf extract is also used to enrich olive oils such as extra virgin olive oil.
 Fortified with olive leaf extract, the olive oil has a richer flavour profile and the ORAC value of the olive oil is increased.
 With olive leaf infused olive oils exhibit improved shelf life and higher heat stability as antioxidants scavenge free radicals and prevent rancidity.

-The composition of phenolic compounds in olive leaves includes oleurosides (oleuropein, verbascoside), flavones (luteolin, diosmetin, apigenin-7-glucose, luteolin-7-glucose, diosmetin-7-glucose), flavonols (rutin), flavan-3-ols (catechin) and phenolsic derivatives (tyrosol, hydroxytyrosol, vanillin, vanillic acid, caffeic acid).
+The composition of phenolic compounds in olive leaves includes oleurosides (oleuropein, verbascoside), flavones (luteolin, diosmetin, apigenin-7-glucose, luteolin-7-glucose, diosmetin-7-glucose), flavonols (rutin), flavan-3-ols (catechin) and phenolic derivatives (tyrosol, hydroxytyrosol, vanillin, vanillic acid, caffeic acid).
 Oleuropein and hydroxytyrosol are the most important phenolic compounds in olive leaves.

 Oleuropein

 Oleuropein, a non-toxic olive iridoid (a type of monoterpenoid), is a type of phenolic bitter compound.
 Whilst present in green olive skin, flesh, seeds, and leaves, oleuropein is the most abundantly found in olive leaves.
-With a content of 6–14% dry weight it is the most prominent bioactive molecule in olive laves.
+With a content of 6–14% dry weight it is the most prominent bioactive molecule in olive leaves.
 Depending on olive cultivar, soil and harvest time, the oleuropein content can even rise up to 17–23% dry weight.

 Hydroxytyrosol

 Hydroxytyrosol is a metabolite of oleuropein.
 Both molecules are known for their powerful antioxidant activity, which contribute be to some of the antioxidant, anti-inflammatory, and disease-fighting activities of olive oil.
-Hydroxytyrosol has one of the highest know ORAC (oxygen radical absorbance capacity) values observed in natural antioxidants.
+Hydroxytyrosol has one of the highest known ORAC (oxygen radical absorbance capacity) values observed in natural antioxidants.

 A full-spectrum olive leaf extract contains numerous polyphenols, antioxidants and other phytochemicals, which have synergistic effects.
 Ultrasonic extraction is a reliable extraction technique, which releases all phytochemicals from the olive leaves and produces thereby a highly potent broadband extract.